code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 We will be building and running our example using [Apache Maven](https://maven.apache.org/).
 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running our example.

-In order to expose the Hello World service endpoint we will use the [Spring Boot](https://projects.spring.io/spring-boot/) project that comes with an embedded Apache Tomcat server.
+In order to expose the Hello World service endpoint, we will use the [Spring Boot](https://projects.spring.io/spring-boot/) project that comes with an embedded Apache Tomcat server.
 To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) are used which are a set of convenient dependency descriptors that you can include in your application.

 The `spring-boot-starter-web-services` dependency includes the needed dependencies for using Spring Web Services.
 The `spring-boot-starter-test` includes the dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/), [Hamcrest](http://hamcrest.org/JavaHamcrest/) and [Mockito](http://site.mockito.org/).

 To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

-In the plugins section we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "über-jar".
+In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "über-jar".
 This will also allow us to start the web service via a Maven command.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>